 In a world of climate change, many are focusing on how energy is created and consumed.
 Repsol, Spain’s largest multi-energy company, was the first company of its kind to commit to being carbon zero by 2050.
 Design was central to this shift.

 "Design helps us create digital products adapted to the needs of our clients and employees.
-The impact is not in making things more beautiful, but in enabling Repsol to stay relevant and to fulfil the needs and expectations of our clients." says Valero Marin, CIO/CDO.
+The impact is not in making things more beautiful, but in enabling Repsol to stay relevant and to fulfill the needs and expectations of our clients." says Valero Marin, CIO/CDO.

 Three years ago, Repsol didn’t have a digital design team.
 Today, ten designers work to redefine how customers and consumers interact with energy, and they’re one of the first internal design teams at any European energy company.
 For these designers to be successful, the Repsol team needed to define the role design can play at Repsol and build the teams, tools, and processes necessary to make design scale.